-New development must demonstrate how walking and cycling opportunities have been incorporated and connections made to existing routes.
+New development should demonstrate how walking and cycling opportunities have been incorporated and where possible how these connect to existing routes.

-Proposals which either adversely affect existing walking and cycling routes or fail to incorporate appropriate new walking and cycling opportunities will not be supported.
+Proposals which adversely affect existing walking and cycling routes will not be supported.
+Encouragement is given to proposals that incorporate appropriate new walking and cycling opportunities.

-Development should not reduce the physical or visual amenity currently enjoyed by public route users.
+Development should not reduce the amenity currently enjoyed by public route users.

 - Public routes include rivers and riverside paths, canals and towpaths, The Greenway, footpaths, bridleways and cycle ways.
 Public routes are an intrinsic component of what defines sustainable development. - Public routes should be protected and where possible enhanced and improved.
-New development should demonstrate how it utilises them to achieve sustainability. - In order to encourage walking and cycling, new development must play its part in creating new recreational paths and safe cycle routes.
+New development should demonstrate how it utilises them to achieve sustainability.

+- In order to encourage walking and cycling, new development must play its part in creating new recreational paths and safe cycle routes.

 Paths and routes should be direct, functional and link to the existing extensive network of rights of way within the Neighbourhood Area.
-This Plan is fully supportive of the work of Sustrans28 within the Neighbourhood Area.